lanavuleta/SmartChem_v3/README.md

 ## Instructions

+ 0) Download R and RStudio by following the steps at https://rstudio-education.github.io/hopr/starting.html
  1) From the SmartChem Github page, go to <> Code -> Download ZIP.
 Unzip the folder.
  2) COPY the files you'd like to process in the "data/input" folder.
 This folder will be emptied upon completion of the script.
 If this is your first time using the tool, note that the input folder contains an example file for you to test.
  3) Open RStudio.
 Go to File -> Open Project, and go to the downloaded SmartChem folder.
 Select SmartChem_v3.Rproj.
  4) Go to File -> Open File, and select sc_run_me.R.
  5) Select all code in the script (for example, by using Ctrl+a).